 Responding to Every Child's Needs

 Every day, more than one billion of the world's children go to school.
 They sit in buildings, in tents or even under trees.
-UNICEF is committed to making that learning environment a healthy one—free of physical discomforts and discrimination, full of competent teachers and inspiration.
+UNICEF is committed to making that learning environment a healthy one—free of physical obstacles or discrimination, full of competent teachers and inspiration.

-- Classrooms should be endowed with trained teachers and adequate resources; and
+- Classrooms should have trained teachers and adequate resources.

-- Within them, children's rights must be protected and their voices must be heard.
+- Children's rights must be protected, and children's voices heard.

 Learning environments must be a haven for children to learn and grow, with respect for their identities and varied needs.
 The child-friendly model promotes inclusiveness, gender-sensitivity, tolerance, dignity and personal empowerment.